This man has been a Canadian citizen all his life. So why can't he renew his health card? | CBC News

 A lengthy process

-Four months later, he was told to apply for his proof of citizenship, which he did.
+Four months later, he was told to apply for his proof of citizenship, so did.
 Currie said he waited for months and didn't hear back.
-Turns out, he said, his application was approved, the documents sent, but he never received them.
-He had to re-apply.
+Turns out, he said, his application was approved, the documents sent, but he said he never received them.
+He had to reapply.

 A spokesperson for IRCC said Currie's first application was approved in March 2018 and his certificate was sent to his address.